miekg/learninggo/channels.md

 > * Parallelism is about performance.
 > * Concurrency is about program design.

-Caption: Google I/O 2010 -- Rob Pike
+Quote: Google I/O 2010 -- Rob Pike

 In this chapter we will show off Go's ability for concurrent programming using channels and goroutines.
 Goroutines are the central entity in Go's ability for